zorael/dialect/README.md

 # Unit test generation

-Compiling the `assertgen` dub subpackag builds a command-line tool with which it is easy to generate assert blocks like the one above.
+Compiling the `assertgen` dub subpackage builds a command-line tool with which it is easy to generate assert blocks like the one above.
 These can then be pasted into an according file in [`/tests`](/tests), then ideally submitted as a GitHub pull request for upstream inclusion.
 You can use it to contribute known-good parses and increase coverage of event types.

 Simply run `dub run :assertgen` and follow the on-screen instructions.